maowenyu-11/InfoIGL/README.md

->📋  A  README.md for code accompanying our paper EIGRC
+>📋  A  README.md for code accompanying our paper InfoIGL

 # InfoIGL: Invariant Graph Learning Driven by Information Theory